Accelerated MS in Psychological Sciences

 This special program is open to undergraduate students currently involved in research with a professor in the Department of Psychological Sciences.
 It is designed for students who wish to accelerate their progress toward a research-focused career or additional graduate degree programs.

-Students admitted to the accelerated MS program can get credit for some courses taken as an undergraduate.
+Students admitted to the accelerated MS program can get credit for graduate courses taken as an undergraduate.
 They should meet with their Psychological Sciences Faculty mentor to discuss this option at the beginning of their junior year.
 Completing a master’s degree within an additional year, allows them to save time and money toward their graduate education.
 They will also gain in-depth research training in laboratory settings and possibly get a publication – experience that will make them more competitive when applying to graduate or professional programs.

-The program is highly selective and only accepts ten students per year.
 Applicants must submit a letter of support from a sponsoring Psychological Sciences Faculty mentor who will serve as the student’s major advisor.
 Interested applicants should discuss this program with their Faculty mentor prior to applying to determine whether they are a good fit for the program.

 Concentration Overview